denzuko/BRICKS_TS-docker/README.md

 Pass `--no-console` to disable the frame and emit raw log output (suitable for `nohup` / `systemd` / piping through `tee`).

 ---

 ## CEMT — master-operator transaction

 `CEMT` is a built-in TRANSID (no entry needed in `transactions.conf`, implemented in package `cemt/`).
-The MONITOR and PERFORM branches plus the CONTROLBLOCKS sub-tree under INQUIRE are gated on the `admin` group;
+INQUIRE (except its CONTROLBLOCKS sub-tree) and MONITOR are open to any signed-on user; CONTROLBLOCKS and PERFORM are gated on the `admin` group because they expose internal control-block details and run mutating actions (purge / rescan).
-non-admin operators only see the read-only INQUIRE views.

 ```
 +-----------------------------------------------------------+